Jiu (river)

 The Jiu ([ʒiw]; Zsil [ʒil]; Schil or Schiel; Rabon) is a river in southern Romania.
 It is formed near Petroșani by the confluence of headwaters Jiul de Vest and Jiul de Est.

-It flows southward through the Romanian counties Hunedoara, Gorj and Dolj before flowing into the Danube near Zăval, a few kilometers upstream from the Bulgarian city of Oryahovo.
-It is 339 km long, including its source river Jiul de Vest.
+It flows southward through the Romanian counties Hunedoara, Gorj, and Dolj before flowing into the Danube near Zăval, a few kilometers upstream from the Bulgarian city of Oryahovo.
+It is 339 km long, including its source river, Jiul de Vest.
 It has a basin of 10430 km2.
 Its average discharge at the mouth is 97 m3/s.

 The upper Jiu Valley, around Petroșani and Lupeni, is Romania's principal coal mining region.

 Towns and cities

-The following towns are situated along the river Jiu, from source to mouth: Petroșani (Jiul de Est), Lupeni (Jiul de Vest), Bumbești-Jiu, Târgu Jiu, Turceni, Filiași, Craiova.
+The following towns are situated along the Jiu, from source to mouth: Petroșani (Jiul de Est), Lupeni (Jiul de Vest), Bumbești-Jiu, Târgu Jiu, Turceni, Filiași, and Craiova.

 Tributaries

-The following rivers are tributaries to the river Jiu (from source to mouth):
+The following rivers are tributaries of the Jiu (from source to mouth):